 7. Sample Preparation and Storage

 Users are expected to prepare, properly label, and otherwise safeguard their own samples in an appropriate manner.
 The safekeeping and storage of samples is the sole responsibility of users.
 To maintain an orderly work environment, the only samples that are permitted in the MIF are those which will be examined in a given analysis session.
-At the end of an analysis session, all samples must be promptly removed from the laboratory.
+At the end of an analysis session, or within 1-2 business days, all samples must be promptly removed from the laboratory.
+The MIF is not equipped or secured for long term specimen storage.

 8. Data Management

 All users are responsible for the saving, storage or backup of any data obtained using MIF equipment.
 Users should allocate the appropriate amount of time at the end of each imaging session for that purpose.
-Data may be retrieved from MIF computers and servers through user-supplied CDs, DVDs, USB flash drives or USB external hard drives.
+Data may be retrieved from MIF computers and servers through user-supplied external hard drives.
 Since digital imaging often requires GBs worth of data, users should be prepared to manage large amounts of image data.
 The MIF has limited storage space.

-It is advisable for users to wait until they have the data transferred to another computer and confirmed that the data is uncorrupted prior to deleting it from the MIF computers and server storage in order to avoid loss of data.
-For users using USB flash drives to transfer data, every effort should be made to confirm that their drives are free of computer viruses prior to use.
+It is advisable for users to wait until they have the data transferred to another computer and confirmed that the data is uncorrupted.
+For users using hard drives to transfer data, every effort should be made to confirm that their drives are free of computer viruses prior to use.

 Users are responsible for their own data retrieval and for the security of their own data.